pedrofgodinho/dotfiles-old/README.md

     rankmirrors -n 12 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist

     #Uncomment multilib on pacman config
-    #I also added colors and the ILoveCandy easter egg
+    #I also enabled colors and the ILoveCandy easter egg
     vim /etc/pacman.conf

 	#Exit and login as the new user